Bills

 - Multiple entry paths: manual draft, AI extraction from documents, bulk CSV import, or auto-created from a purchase order/transfer

-- Six-state lifecycle (draft, forecasted, received, partially_paid, paid, canceled) with capability gating per state
+- Seven-state lifecycle (draft, pending_approval, forecasted, received, partially_paid, paid, canceled) with capability gating per state

 - One-time and recurring bill types, with recurring templates that auto-generate future bills